Statute of Westminster 1285

 The law of dower, of advowson, of appeal for felonies, is largely amended; the institution of justices of assize is remodelled, and the abuses of manorial jurisdiction repressed; the statute De religiosis, the statutes of Merton and Gloucester, are amended and re-enacted.
 Every clause has a bearing on the growth of the later law.
 The whole, like the first statute of Westminster, is a code in itself…

 Most of the statute was repealed in the Republic of Ireland in 1983 and the rest in 2009.

 Chapters

 The Statute of Westminster II is composed of 50 chapters.
 The de donis conditionalibus clause is chapter 1, and is still in force.
-Chapter 46 became known as the Commons Act 1285 and was repealed in England in 2006, and in Wales in 2007.
+Chapter 46 became known as the Commons Act 1285 (13 Edw.
+1. c.
+46) and was repealed in England in 2006, and in Wales in 2007.